ikappaki/standard-streams-test/README.md

 In the above, the parent process did not receive any output from the child until the child has exited (and thus its buffers were flushed).

-The child's stderr buffer is 4096 bytes long
+The child's stderr buffer is 4096 bytes long:
 ```
 >stest :pipe-to-child-stderr :pipe-size 0 :read 3 :write 4095
 [CMD*:56228] :pipe-to-child-stderr :pipe-size 0 :read 3 :write 4095